maudnals/questions/README.md

 **What's the diff between querySelector and getElementById?**
 querySelector is faster

+**What is a potential pitfall with using typeof bar === "object" to determine if bar is an object?
+How can this pitfall be avoided?
 ## Browsers

 **What's teh main difference between Safari and Chrome?**